Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Redundancy of Gateways.md

 - even if your on-premises VPN device may favor one tunnel over the other.
 For a single TCP or UDP flow, Azure attempts to use the same tunnel when sending packets to your on-premises network.
 However, your on-premises network could use a different tunnel to send packets to Azure.

-## Dual-redundancy: active-active VPN gateways for both Azure and on-premises networks
+## Dual-redundancy: Active-active VPN Gateways for both Azure and On-premises Networks

 ![[Pasted image 20240116155627.png]]